loicortola/nodemcu-espress/samples/heavy-website/README.md

-# Sample simple-static
+# Sample heavy-website

-This sample serves all files in the static/ folder.
+This sample is meant to demonstrate the power of espress in a request-heavy environment.

 ## Procedure